 Complete your major coursework with real-world experience.

-All students completing a major in the Department of Earth and Planetary Sciences are required to complete a Capstone experience during their Junior or Senior year.
-The capstone should provide an opportunity to synthesize knowledge obtained during earlier coursework in Earth and Planetary Sciences.
+All students completing the EPS or EES majors are required to complete a Capstone experience during their Junior or Senior year.
+The capstone should provide an opportunity to synthesize knowledge obtained during earlier coursework in Earth and planetary sciences.
 The department will accept one of following experiences in fulfillment of this requirement:

-- Research Experience - Research experience must have a minimum duration of one semester or one summer, and must be supervised by a faculty member within EPS.
-Research may culminate in a senior thesis, however this is not required.
+- Research experience.
+Research experience must have a minimum duration of one semester or one summer, and must be supervised by a faculty member within EPSc.
+Research may culminate in a senior thesis; however, this is not required.

-- EPS Writing Intensive Class - Satisfactory completion of an EPS or EnSt writing intensive class (EPS 498 - Undergraduate Research Seminar; EPS 404 - Ideas and Controversies in Geosciences; EnSt 350W - Environmental Issues – Writing).
+- EPSc writing-intensive class.
+Satisfactory completion of an EPS or EnSt writing intensive class (EPS 498 Undergraduate Research Seminar; EPS 404 Ideas and Controversies in Geosciences; EnSt 350W Environmental Issues – Writing).

-- Field Geology - Satisfactory completion of the EPS Undergraduate Field Geology Class (EPS 496) during Junior or Senior Year.
+- Field experience.
+Satisfactory completion of the EPSc Geological Field Experience Class (EPS 496) during Junior or Senior Year.